Campaign For A Home

 For the first time, MOCA is uniting the visionary designs of artist and architect, Maya Lin, with the cutting-edge innovation of Ralph Applebaum Associates to revolutionize a museum that integrates the past, present, and future aspirations of the Chinese American journey.
 This collaboration will result in an icon in New York City and will propel MOCA to new heights as a museum of conscience that is transnational in scope and impact.

-Located at 215 Centre Street, the new facility will replace MOCA’s current home and expand its current footprint from 12,000 square feet to more than 68,000 square feet.
-The building will feature a center for research and genealogy, theater, classrooms, a cooking demonstration kitchen, exhibit space, a canteen, and outdoor gathering spaces.
-The new space, expected to open in 2025, will offer visitors a welcoming place for research, exploration, education, creation, and gathering.
+Located at the current museum location, 215 Centre Street, the new facility will expand its current footprint from 12,000 square feet to more than 68,000 square feet.
+The building will feature a center for research and genealogy, theater, classrooms, more exhibit spaces, and outdoor gathering spaces.
+The new space will offer visitors a welcoming place for research, exploration, education, creation, and gathering.

 Just as the space will welcome visitors from across the country and around the world, it will also provide Chinatown and the surrounding neighborhoods a place for local groups to collaborate and showcase work, share multigenerational experiences, and create new works of art – the first state of the art location of its kind in the area.